-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3100 are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2010.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3100 are two digital cameras that were officially introduced, respectively, in March 2016 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 14.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 14.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon D3100